Lerryn

-Lerryn (Leryon, archaically Lerrin) is a village in Cornwall, United Kingdom.
+Lerryn (Leryon, archaically Lerrin) is a village in Cornwall, England.
 It is situated on the River Lerryn (a tributary of the River Fowey) approximately three miles (5 km) southeast of Lostwithiel.

 Lerryn straddles two parishes: north of the river it is in St Winnow parish and south of the river in St Veep parish.
 The river is tidal up to the village and there are stepping-stones across the river which are crossable at low water.

 Geography

-The village has a village school of about 46 pupils, a post office and village shop, "Lerryn River Stores", which also provides fresh tea coffee and cakes seven days a week for walkers doing the many beautiful walks in the area.
+The village has a village school of about 17 pupils, a post office and village shop, "Lerryn River Stores", which also provides tea, coffee and cakes.
 There is also a pub, The Ship Inn, which dates from at least 1762.
 Much of the surrounding countryside is an Area of Outstanding Natural Beauty.
-An Elizabethan bridge crosses the river to the eastern edge of the village or you can cross via the famous stepping stones, a must for all visitors to the village.
+An Elizabethan bridge crosses the river to the eastern edge of the village, or you can cross via the stepping stones.

 The bridge over the Lerryn was mentioned in Leland's Itinerary, in 1535 and in 1573 Queen Elizabeth issued order for a levy to be charged for the restoration on the bridge.
 The bridge is a scheduled monument and a Grade II* listed building.